STA220-V26/project-amal-and-roshinie/README.md

 ## Limitations
 - This analysis shows associations but cannot establish causal relationships
 - Results are based on synthetic data and may not reflect real-world patterns
-- Other confounding variables not captured in the dataset may influence results
+- Other confounding variables not captured in the dataset may influence results, such as history of trauma, social isolation, or employment status, which may have an equal or greater effect on anxiety and addiction than income alone.

 ---

 ## Reproducibility